1992 Stanley Cup playoffs: (N1) Detroit Red Wings vs. (N4) Minnesota North Stars

 This was the first playoff meeting between these two teams.

 This was the final playoff series played by the Minnesota North Stars.
 The next time that the Stars franchise made the playoffs was in 1994 when they were known as the Dallas Stars.
 Game six was the final playoff game played at the Met Center.

 (N2) Chicago Blackhawks vs. (N3) St. Louis Blues

 This was the eighth playoff series meeting between these two teams.
 Chicago won six of the previous seven series, including their most recent meeting in the 1990 Norris Division Finals in seven games.

 (S1) Vancouver Canucks vs. (S4) Winnipeg Jets

 This was the first playoff series between these two teams.

 (S2) Los Angeles Kings vs. (S3) Edmonton Oilers

 This was the seventh playoff meeting between these two teams and were meeting for the fourth straight year.
 Edmonton won four of the previous six meetings, including last year's Smythe Division Finals in six games.
+The Kings and the Oilers did not meet again in the playoffs until 2022.